gmh5225/CodetronikPass/README.md

 ### Compile Pass Plugin
 - using Clang

-- using VC
+- using VC<br>
-  Using the vc compiler causes a lot of type warning.
+  using the VC compiler causes a lot of type warning.<br>
 ```sh
 $ git clone https://github.com/codetronik/CodetronikPass
 $ cd CodetronikPass